StreamState/terraform-k8s-configuration/gke/README.md

 This should be done at the organization level, with a table per project/app

-* helm install cass-operator datastax/cass-operator  --namespace cass-operator --create-namespace
+* helm install cass-operator datastax/cass-operator  --set clusterWideInstall=true --namespace cass-operator --create-namespace
+* kubectl  apply -f ./gke/cassandra.yml # for now, deploy to default namespace

+# Spark streaming to cassandra
+This should be done at the project/app level
-* kubectl -n cass-operator apply -f ./gke/cassandra.yaml
+* kubectl apply -f gke/replay_from_file.yml